singularityware/singularityware.github.io/pages/docs/overview/start.md

 ````

 ## Commands needing root
-The next set of actions, namely anything with `--writable` or bootstrap, do require you to use sudo, at least for most things.
-We can actually shell into a container, with `--writable`, and write to (some) locations for which we have permission to do so.
-Thus, this is possible to do, and will work depending on the permissions set in the container.
-For example, here let's shell in and try to write a root `/data` folder:
+The next set of actions, namely anything with `--writable` or bootstrap, do require you to use sudo.
+Well, they require sudo for **most** things.
+We can shell into a container, with `--writable` without sudo and write to locations for which we have permission to do so.
+For example, let's shell in to our container using `--writable` without sudo and try to write a `/data` folder at the root of the image:

 ```bash
 singularity shell --writable centos7.img